Patrica Lillian Morgan Remembered.

 In Loving Memory

 Patricia Lillian Morgan is a very special person to us at VCP, because she was MUM.

 She was our Step Mum, yet we never used the title in its fullest, simply because she was very simply a wonderful loving and caring mum to us, and a wonderful Granny to all our children.
 She was so deeply loved, but I am quite sure she knew that, and she was taken from us far too early, leaving a massive hole in our lives, which will take many years to fully heal.
 This is her page and a marker in time to remember her always.

-Mum struggled with her fight with Cancer for over ten years, and she was adamant she would beat it and put up one hell of a fight and for a time she was clear and things were wonderful and happy.
-She played a very active role in our Wedding, and because of her it made the day a wonderful and special experience we shall never forget.
-Sadly two years ago the cancer returned, and this time it had returned to her spine, but none the less she fought on.
+Mum struggled with her fight with Cancer for over ten years, and she was adamant she would beat it and put up one hell of a fight, and for a time she was clear, and things were wonderful and happy.
+She played a very active role in our Wedding, and because of her, it made the day a wonderful and special experience we shall never forget.
+Sadly two years ago (2012) the cancer returned, and this time it had returned to her spine, but none the less she fought on.

-In all of the time she fought it, she never complained, she endured the pain and the treatments and always did her best to be happy and cheerful, and so loving to our children, she made times very special for them.
-Her belief that VCP would make it into the publishing world never faltered, she was adamant that we would get here and it would prove to be a success; she constantly encouraged and supported us, even when we had moments of doubt, the greatest sadness is she never got to see it as we did it MUM, through all the trails we faced, we made it.
+In all of the time she fought it, she never complained, she endured the pain and the treatments, and always did her best to be happy and cheerful, and so loving to our children, she made times very special for them.
+Her belief that VCP would make it into the publishing world never faltered, she was adamant that we would get here, and it would prove to be a success.
+She constantly encouraged and supported us, even when we had moments of doubt, the greatest sadness is she never got to see it as we did it MUM, through all the trials we faced, we made it.

 Two organisation's played a huge role in the two years of battle for our parents, and VCP has chosen them to support, we hope you too will join us in such worthy causes.